hanleyweng/iOS-Stereoscopic-ARKit-Template/README.md

 ## Footnotes

 \* Mobile Headset needs to have an opening for the iPhone's camera (i.e. headset supports Mixed Reality or Augmented Reality).
-You can use a Google Cardboard (or similar) with a hole cut out.
+You could also use a Google Cardboard with a hole cut out.

 Note: The background camera feed will appear as a flat background.

 Note: This is experimental code running on beta software that is likely to change.
 Apple may also provide a function for this in the future (e.g. via SCNHeadMountedDisplayRenderingTechnique, MDLStereoscopicCamera) hinted at by [Steve T-S' finding](https://twitter.com/stroughtonsmith/status/776740802869460992) .

-## Steps
+## Steps Taken

 ### 1. Two ARSceneViews